danifus/django-override-storage/README.rst

 It can also be used globally through a custom test runner.
 This can be achieved by setting the ``TEST_RUNNER`` setting in your settings file or however else you may choose to define the Django test runner.

+**Warning**

+``TEST_RUNNER`` only sets up the replacement storage once at the start of the tests as there are no hooks into the ``setUp`` / ``tearDown`` methods of the test class.
+Using ``override_storage.LocMemStorageDiscoverRunner`` will share a single in memory cache across all tests.
+While this shouldn't affect your tests, if you write a lot of big files, you may run out of memory.

 .. code-block:: python